"Nicotine is my friend"

 "But eventually your friend tires of you," notes Joel.
 "He decides he no longer wishes to have your company.
 Instead of letting you go your separate ways, he decides to kill you.
 He has a wonderful arsenal of weapons behind him.
 In fact, he has been plotting your death since the day you met him.
 He picked all the top killers in society and did everything in his power to ensure you would get one of them.
 He overworked your heart and lungs.
 He clogged up the arteries to your heart, brain, and every other part of your body.
 In case you were too strong to succumb to this, he constantly exposed you to cancer-causing agents.
 He knew he would get you sooner or later."

-Our cigarette, e-cig, cigar, pipe, chew, dip, snus, gum or lozenge was simply the means by which nicotine entered our bloodstream.
+Our cigarette, e-cigarette, pouch, cigar, pipe, chew, dip, snus, gum, or lozenge was simply the delivery device through which nicotine entered our bloodstream.
 It is no more a friend than is a stainless steel spoon.
 "Friend," asks Joel?
 Cigarettes are "expensive, addictive, socially unacceptable and deadly."

 Yes, the expense, time demands, and social unacceptability are common to all forms of nicotine delivery.
 While each poses different levels and types of risks, the form of delivery does not alter the super-toxin nicotine's risks, including its #1 risk, its ability to keep us its slave until the day we die.